 - Write content with the questions you found during research in mind

-Another trick is start the answer where the question ends.
+Another trick is to start the answer where the question ends.
 Like,

 Question – What is content repurposing?

 Answer – Content repurposing is the practice of reusing all or elements of existing content in order to expand that content’s reach.